 Wear and tear is one of the most common reasons for an ignition coil failing, which often results from a reduced level of insulation between the coil windings.
 This can lead to the coil overheating and not performing as expected.

-Once these steps have been taken and double-checked, start up the engine and let it idle for a few minutes to allow the new coils to break in and seat properly.
-When your vehicle is running smoothly again, you can go for a test drive.
+Test your ignition system to ensure everything was done correctly.
+Let the engine idle for a few minutes to allow the new coils to break in and seat properly.
+Then, go for a test drive to ensure the vehicle is running smoothly.

 FAQs about Ignition Coil Replacement Cost